 As you stated that since you found out you were pregnant you became paranoid, I am wondering sister if you had any of these symptoms before or if they are new?

 Did you have any mental health symptoms as a child or young adult?

 The point is, being paranoid and worrying about this disease or that disease, or if the baby will have a disability or not, and reading articles about disabilities and crying and being fearful to the point that it paralyzes you are not typical reactions.

-That’s not to say that others don’t go through this, it’s just to say that it’s to the point where it needs serious intervention.
-Psycom (1) discusses paranoia in context of postpartum depression stating:
+That’s not to say that others don’t go through this.
+It’s just to say that it’s to the point where it needs serious intervention.
+Psycom (1) discusses paranoia in the context of postpartum depression stating: